2006 Australian Grand Prix: Race

 Juan Pablo Montoya spun as he completed the formation lap and lined up at the back of the grid.
-However, Giancarlo Fisichella then stalled his engine on the grid, forcing the start to be red flagged.
+However, Giancarlo Fisichella then stalled his engine on the grid, forcing the start to be aborted.
 Fisichella had to start from the pit lane, while Montoya reclaimed his original grid position.

 On the first lap, Felipe Massa collided with Nico Rosberg and Christian Klien.
 The Williams and Red Bull sandwiched Massa's Ferrari as the Brazilian attempted to squeeze between them, pitching him into the wall hard and out of the race.
 Rosberg lost his rear wing, while Klien continued the race unharmed.
 The safety car was deployed as a result of the incident.
 Fisichella spun but continued, again in the Jones corner.
 Alonso passed Button on the start/finish straight when the safety car was recalled two laps later.

 On the third lap, Christian Klien crashed heavily near Clark Chicane after a suspension failure.
 Due to debris on the track, the safety car was deployed again.
 When the race resumed, Räikkönen attacked and passed Button.